lruepke/FEM_lecture/sphinx/source/lecture1/fdm_intro.rst

 Introduction Finite Differences
 ===============================

+.. admonition:: Credits!

+    - I believe Boris Kaus initially developed some of this material for course at Oslo University
+    - Ria Fischer helped to compile some of this material for previous lecture

 Before progressing towards finite element modeling, we will learn about the Finite Difference Method (FDM, which is a somewhat easier method to solve partial differential equations.
 We will do so by looking at how heat conduction "works".

 Background on conductive heat transport